Taosenai/armamake/README.md

 Arma Make
 ===

 Arma Make is a build system for addons made for Arma 3.
 It is especially suited to large or modular projects which may need multiple build configurations, multiple subsets of modules signed with distinct keys, or other complex features.
+It relies on the official AddonBuilder from BI, included in Arma 3 Tools.

 Arma Make is written in **Python 3**.